KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 	PublishRun(ctx context.Context, job *Job) error
 }
 ```
+> - Create a folder named validation inside job folder.
+Then a file named validate.go.
+Set the contents from [here](https://github.com/KhaledHosseini/play-microservices/blob/master/scheduler/scheduler-service/internal/models/job/validation/validate.go).
+Inside this file we put the logic for validation of our input models.
-> - We then pass these two interfaces to our JobService model and do our logic there without knowing which database engine or messaging broker we are using.
+> - We have defined two interfaces for database and message broker operations.
+We then pass these two interfaces to our JobService model and do our logic there without knowing which database engine or messaging broker we are using.
 This gives us the flexibility to select whatever database (mongo or postgres) or message broker (kafka or rabitmq) we want.
 > - For scheduling we use this [package](https://github.com/reugn/go-quartz).
 Run `go get github.com/reugn/go-quartz/quartz`
 > - Now change the definition of JobService inside job_service.go: Final file is [here](https://github.com/KhaledHosseini/play-microservices/blob/master/scheduler/scheduler-service/internal/models/job/grpc/job_grpc_service.go)